-Pregnancy Week 27 - How Is Your Baby Growing?
+Pregnancy Diary Week 27: How Is Your Baby Growing?

 At the stage of week 27 in your pregnancy, your baby has lots going on in his or her head.
 The brain is very active at this stage.
 There is more brain tissue developing plus the characteristic grooves on the brain’s surface are beginning to appear.

 Your baby may be starting to open his eyes at this time, and could be responding to loud noises by blinking, just as you do!
 Baby could be having a fit of the hiccups, which will feel like little rhythmic movements to you, and generally passes in a few minutes.

 In week 27 baby measures over 36cm from his head to toes.
 The weight at this time is around 875 grams or 1.92 pounds.

 If you are carrying a baby boy, it is during week 27 that his testes come down into his scrotum.
 If you are carrying a baby girl, imagine that by now her ovaries will have all their follicles.